 You see, I liked being a bluebird.
 It was fun being a bluebird.

 Sorry, only Campfire Girls will get that, but I had to say it anyway.
 Or sing it.
 I think I remember nearly every single song we sang – both the sanctioned and the “around the campfire” songs.
 You don’t even want to get me started!

-I expected these cookies would be a chore to make, but I found the process to be actually kind of enjoyable.
+I expected this thin mint cookie recipe would be a chore to make, but I found the process to be enjoyable.